ed-kung/CSUN-Econ-433/group-project.md

         - What were the main covariates of interest?
         - What were the nuissance variables?
         - What was the unit of analysis?
+    - Why did you choose to use this data?
-    - How did you use the data to answer your question?
-What charts did you make and what regressions did you run?
+    - How will you use the data to answer the research question?
 - **Results and Discussion**
   - Report your results here.
 Include tables and figures.
 Discuss your results as you present them.
   - Do the results support your hypothesis?